 One Extreme to Another

-Since old insulation won’t give out evenly, along with higher costs, another sign of deterioration is noticeable temperature differences from one room to the next.
+Since old insulation won’t give out evenly, another sign of low insulation levels inside your exterior walls is a noticeable temperature difference from one room to the next.
 This is sometimes easy to miss if you don’t use some rooms as often as others.
-Even if the occupants aren’t spending much time in these areas, the heated or cooled air in the home will still be flowing into them and out through poorly protected exterior walls.
+Even if the occupants aren’t spending much time in these areas, the heated or cooled air in the home will still be flowing into them and out through the poorly insulated walls.

 If walls or ceilings are leaking or showing wet spots, the water causing it has probably soaked into the insulation as well.
 This can create a home for mold in cellulose insulation or older materials like cotton or wool.
 It can also sometimes spawn mold on the paper backing of fiberglass batts.